netzherpes/phonebook-for-KIM-1/README.md

 Switch Data entry / data querry with "esc" <br>
 You start with data querry. and a question mark.<br>

-After switching to data entry you can write whatever you wanf, up to 255 chars.
+After switching to data entry you can write whatever you want, up to 255 chars.
 End your line with (ENTER). **Important: Start your very first enrty with an (Enter), too!**<br>

  > nils 0190222222

 after you are finished, press esc to search for entries.

-To save yout Text, look at
+To save yout Text, look at (no idea yet)

 more l8r